-(1) If the school determines that a student subject to compulsory school attendance has had at least five unexcused absences, or absences for which the reasons are unknown, within a calendar month or 10 unexcused absences, or absences for which the reasons are unknown, within a 90-calendar-day period pursuant to s.
-1003.26(1)(b), or has had more than 15 unexcused absences in a 90-calendar-day period, the superintendent of schools or his or her designee may file a truancy petition.

-Section 8.
-Subsection (5) of section 1000.01, Florida Statutes, is repealed.

-Section 9.
-Subsection (7) of section 1000.21, Florida Statutes, is amended to read:

-1000.21 $\,$ Systemwide definitions.-As used in the Florida K-20 Education Code:

-(7) "Next Generation Sunshine State Standards" means the state's public K-12 curricular standards, including common core standards in English Language Arts and mathematics, adopted under s.
-1003.41.

-Section 12.
-Paragraphs (h) and (l) of subsection (6) of section 1001.10, Florida Statutes, are amended to read:

-1001.10 Commissioner of Education; general powers and duties.-

-(6) Additionally, the commissioner has the following general powers and duties:

-(h) To develop and implement a plan for cooperating with the Federal Government in carrying out any or all phases of the educational program and to recommend policies for administering funds that are appropriated by Congress and apportioned to the state for any or all educational purposes.
+- (1) If the school determines that a student subject to compulsory school attendance has had at least five unexcused absences, or absences for which the reasons are unknown, within a calendar month or 10 unexcused absences, or absences for which the reasons are unknown, within a 90-calendar-day period pursuant to s.
+1003.26(1)(b), or has had more than 15 unexcused absences in a 90-calendar-day period, the superintendent of schools or his or her designee may file a truancy petition. - Section 8.
+Subsection (5) of section 1000.01, Florida Statutes, is repealed. - Section 9.
+Subsection (7) of section 1000.21, Florida Statutes, is amended to read: - 1000.21 $\,$ Systemwide definitions.-As used in the Florida K-20 Education Code: - (7) "Next Generation Sunshine State Standards" means the state's public K-12 curricular standards, including common core standards in English Language Arts and mathematics, adopted under s.
+1003.41. - Section 10.
+Section 1000.33, Florida Statutes, is repealed. - Section 11.
+Section 1000.37, Florida Statutes, is repealed. - Section 12.
+Paragraphs (h) and (l) of subsection (6) of section 1001.10, Florida Statutes, are amended to read: - 1001.10 Commissioner of Education; general powers and duties.- - (6) Additionally, the commissioner has the following general powers and duties: - (h) To develop and implement a plan for cooperating with the Federal Government in carrying out any or all phases of the educational program and to recommend policies for administering funds that are appropriated by Congress and apportioned to the state for any or all educational purposes.
 The Commissioner of Education shall submit to the Legislature the proposed state plan for the reauthorization of the No Child Left Behind Act before the proposed plan is submitted to federal agencies.
-The President of the Senate and the Speaker of the House of Representatives shall appoint members of the appropriate education and appropriations committees to serve as a select committee to review the proposed plan.

-(k)(l) To prepare, publish, and disseminate maintain a Citizen Information Center responsible for the preparation, publication, and dissemination of user-friendly materials relating to the state's education system, including the state's K-12 scholarship programs and the Voluntary Prekindergarten Education Program.
+The President of the Senate and the Speaker of the House of Representatives shall appoint members of the appropriate education and appropriations committees to serve as a select committee to review the proposed plan. - (k)(1) To prepare, publish, and disseminate maintain a Citizen Information Center responsible for the preparation, publication, and dissemination of user-friendly materials relating to the state's education system, including the state's K-12 scholarship programs and the Voluntary Prekindergarten Education Program. - Section 13.
+Section 1001.25, Florida Statutes, is repealed.